 Live & digital showcases

-On Friday and Saturday 24th and 25th of January 2020 at the Moods Club in Zurich, come and discover the solo/duo showcases of the 10 winners selected by our influential jury that includes programmer of the Lincoln Center (New York), Montreux Jazz Talent Awards director among other European and Swiss programmers and bookers.
+On Friday and Saturday 24th and 25th of January 2020 at the Moods Club in Zurich, come and discover the 13 solo/duo showcases of the 10 winners selected by our influential jury, and from our 3 special guests.

 show-me festival 2018